 #2) Use Emotional AI & Machine Learning to put the consumer in control.

-Yes, we already went far with AI and Machine Learning – but it was pretty clear they are still very promising for the upcoming years.
+without a doubt, AI and Machine Learning are marketing trends very promising for the upcoming years.

-@Kristin Lemkau, JP’s CMO, was one among many marketers who brought up that with the help of machine learning, they are increasing not only signups, open rate, engagement, retention, but also home loans through machine learning.
+Kristin Lemkau, JP’s CMO, was one among many marketers who explicitly affirmed the huge help given by machine learning to their business., they are increasing not only signups, open rate, engagement, retention, but also home loans through machine learning.

 The image above shows that by only replacing the CTA and improving the offer description, their sign-up form got a 40% increase.